 5. Man’s Search for Meaning by Viktor Frankel

-It can be difficult for lots of people to keep things in perspective, especially when working on high priority and urgent projects at work.
-Man’s Search for Meaning can be a life-changing book in the sense that it opens your eyes to a first-hand experience of one of the greatest atrocities in the history of mankind, while also teaching a valuable lesson about having purpose.
+It can be difficult for lots of people to keep things in perspective, especially when working on high-priority and urgent projects at work.
+Man’s Search for Meaning can be a life-changing book in the sense that it opens your eyes to a first-hand experience of one of the greatest atrocities in the history of mankind, while also teaching a valuable lesson about having a purpose.

 6. Think and Grow Rich by Napoleon Hill